tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 If you want to search for the literal text `cat` or `dog`, separate both options with a vertical bar or pipe symbol: `cat|dog`.
 If you want more options, simply expand the list: `cat|dog|mouse|fish`.

+Parentheses are the only way to stop the vertical bar from splitting up the entire regular expression into two options.

 ---

 I already explained that the regex engine is eager.
 It stops searching as soon as it finds a valid match.
 The consequence is that in certain situations, the order of the alternatives matters.
 Suppose you want to use a regex to match a list of function names in a programming language: Get, GetValue, Set or SetValue.